Rafat-Khandaker/GeoServices-Core-Container/README.md

   docker run -d -p 8082:8081 geoservicescorewebapi:dev
    ```

-  ### Navigate into SSL port:
+  ### Navigate into SSL port
   https://localhost:8082

   ### Use calling convention:
   https://localhost:8082/Function_{function_version}?key={api_key_value}&parameter1={param_1}&parameter2={param_2} .... etc ..

- # How To Get New Versions of Geo Service Updates:
+ # How To Get New Versions of Geo Service Updates
  - Open Web-Api.Dockerfile
  - Change lines 10,11 16 & 17 with the location of the new file version with the corrected file zip path
  - for example replace version 'linux_geo25b_25.2' and' version-25b_25.2' with new version paths

-# Troubleshooting steps:
+# Troubleshooting steps
 - Make sure that docker container has access to internet via with or without proxy if needed
 - Un-comment line 13 in Web-API.Dockerfile "LD_DEBUG=libs" (this will give more detailed debug logs during the build process and running application container)